MoeraOrg/moera-search/README.md

 ## Installation instructions

-1. As prerequisites, you need to have Java 17+, Neo4j Community 2025.04+ and OpenSearch 2.19+
+1. As prerequisites, you need to have Java 17+, Neo4j Community 2025.04+ (with APOC plugin) and OpenSearch 2.19+ installed.
-   installed.
 2. Create an empty Neo4j database and an empty OpenSearch index.
 3. Create a directory `<media>`, where the server will keep media files.
 4. Go to the source directory.